Fictitious assets are expenses presented as assets.

 Understanding the logic behind recording expenses as fictitious assets:

-Now, we understood the above three terms and will see what’s the logic behind the treatment of fictitious assets.
+Now, we know the above three terms and will see the logic behind the treatment of fictitious assets.

-If incurring a Miscellaneous Expenditure provides benefit that lasts for more than one accounting period then its not appropriate to amortize it in the same year.
-These expenses provide future benefits over a period of time like Assets.
+If incurring a Miscellaneous Expense provides a benefit that lasts for more than one accounting period, it’s inappropriate to amortize it in the same year.
+These expenses, like assets, provide future benefits over a period of time.

-Further the quantitative value of these expenses is very huge.
-If those high value expenses are written off completely in the same year against the earnings, then it distorts the net income in the financial statements.
+Further, these expenses have a significant quantitative value.
+If you write off these high-value expenses completely in the same year against the earnings, you distort the net income in the financial statements.

-It’s time for an fictitious asset example in this context:
+It’s time for a fictitious asset example in this context:

-ABC Company spent huge amount on promotions during the year .
-This helps consumers to know about the company.
-Because of these continuous advertising spends, it results in good reputation & relation with consumers.
-So, there are higher chances of purchasing the products of ABC Company.
-There’s no guarantee that sales will increase immediately but it will happen over course of time.
+ABC Company spent a considerable amount on promotions during the year, which helped consumers learn about the company.
+Because of this continuous advertising spending, ABC Company has a good reputation and relationship with consumers, so there are higher chances of purchasing its products.
+There’s no guarantee that sales will increase immediately, but it will happen over time.

 Recording in the books of accounts:

-While recording journal entries in the books of accounts, debit all assets with corresponding credit to bank (for cash transactions) or credit to a liability (for non-cash transactions).
-So, all the GL accounts having debit balance is comes under assets side of balance sheet.
-This presentation of GL with debit balance under Assets and GL with Credit balance under liabilities is to ensure the double entry book keeping.
+While recording journal entries in the books of accounts, debit all assets with a corresponding credit to the bank (for cash transactions) or credit to a liability (for non-cash transactions).
+So, all the GL accounts with debit balances are on the assets side of the balance sheet.
+This presentation of GL with a debit balance under Assets and GL with a Credit balance under Liabilities is to ensure the double-entry bookkeeping.
 It’s based on the principle that every debit shall have a corresponding credit.

-What if, the entities does not follow this principle ?
-Balance sheet does not tally.
+What if the entities do not follow this principle?
+The balance sheet does not tally.
 Assets will not be equal to Liabilities.
-So, this expense having debit balance are good to present under asset side but not along with liabilities side.
+So, this expense having a debit balance is good to present under the asset side, but not along with the liabilities side.

-Note: The basis for all these is golden rules of accounting.
-Debiting the expenses and crediting the liability or cash depending on whether its a cash or credit transaction.
+Note: The basis for all these is the golden rules of accounting: debiting the expenses and crediting the liability or cash, depending on whether it’s a cash or credit transaction.

 Example

-Large Construction Company is into the business of Pharmaceuticals.
-It’s one of the most successful and a leader in its industry, with a profit of $10 Billion.
-The company has incurred a massive loss of $16 Billion in one of its primary generating Plant due to an Earthquake.
+A large construction company is in the pharmaceutical business.
+It’s one of the most successful and a leader in its industry, with a profit of $10 billion.
+However, due to an earthquake, the company has incurred a massive loss of $16 billion in one of its primary generating plants.

-This business loss is not a normal one.
-But is an abnormal loss which is part of ordinary course of business.
-Can we consider this abnormal loss as a Fictitious asset?
+This business loss is not normal.
+It is an abnormal loss that is part of the ordinary course of business.
+Can we consider this abnormal loss a Fictional asset?

-Let’s see why this loss is a Fictitious asset from below analysis.
+From the analysis below, let’s see why this loss is a Fictitious asset.

-The loss is very high and equals 1.6 times of annual profits.
-We need to recognize the losses in the Statement of Profit and Loss as a debit against the incomes per Nominal Account golden accounting rules.
+The loss is very high and equals 1.6 times the annual profits.
+The entity needs to recognize the losses in the Statement of Profit and Loss as a debit against the income per the Nominal Account Rules.
 However, this loss can’t be recognized in the same year because of its abnormal nature.
 Further, the loss incurred will distort the company’s income if recognized in one year.
-Additionally, it’s not a transaction that impacts one business’s financial year, and this will impact over a couple of years on the business and takes time for the business revival.
+Additionally, it’s not a transaction that impacts one business’s financial year, which will impact the business over a couple of years and take time for the business to recover.

 Also Read: Contingent Assets